colcon/colcon.readthedocs.org/user/what-is-a-workspace.rst

 *****************

 A workspace needs the source code of all the software to be built.
-Colcon will search all subdirectorys of the workspace to look for packages, but an established convention is to put all the packages into a directory called ``src``.
+Colcon will search all subdirectories of the workspace to look for packages, but an established convention is to put all the packages into a directory called ``src``.
 Let's create a directory for source code.

 .. code-block:: bash